livvy94/EarthBound-Instrument-Packer/Tutorial videos draft.md

    - Make your config.txt
       - tune with BRR player and Audacity's sine wave generator
       - alternately, tune with the sample playing back in OpenMPT
+      - alternately, a lot of SMWCentral folks have the decency to include the configuration info in the BRR packs they make
 1. Compile the CoilSnake project, resulting in a Composition ROM.
 Copy this somewhere, and make another copy of it and rename it Reference.smc.
 1. Open the Composition ROM in EBMusEd and make the songs, then export each of them as .ebm files
 1. Import the .ebm files into the Base ROM.
 They're not going to sound right until...
 1. You compile the CoilSnake project again.
 The base ROM contains the note data, and the CCS files contain the instrument packs.
 It should work...

 Obstacles:
-If you use the ROM CoilSnake compiles to to make your song, then it'll get wiped out if you compile the project again.
-This is why it's important to have seperate ROMs for actually composing the song and testing playback, and for compiling your project.
+If you use the ROM CoilSnake outputs as the ROM you're making a song in, then it'll get wiped when you compile the project again.
+This is why it's important to copy it somewhere else, so the composition stuff happens in its own seperate ROM.